Software-Improvement-Group/sigridci/docs/organization-integration/authentication-tokens.md

 ## Who should create the token?

 - **If you want to use Sigrid CI for an existing system that is already part of your Sigrid account:** Any Sigrid user account with access to that system can create the token.
-- **If you want to on-board new systems to your Sigrid account:** On-boarding systems requires additional rights.
-Also see [token permissions for on-boarding new systems](#token-permissions-for-on-boarding-new-systems).
+- **If you want to on-board new systems to your Sigrid account:** Also see [token permissions for on-boarding new systems](#token-permissions-for-on-boarding-new-systems).
 - **If your token is expired:** Tokens have a validaty of one year.
 Please create a new token.

 ## Creating an (new) authentication token